Hanna Kielar7-Minute Read

 There are tons of options that are sometimes hard to sort through, but it’s worth it in the long run.

-You definitely can, but there are some things to consider when going that route.
+Selling a house without a REALTOR® is certainly possible, but there are some things to consider when going that route.
 Selling your home can be a daunting task, and having a professional do it for you does provide some key benefits.
-Here’s a look at a few reasons you may want to consider using a real estate agent instead of going it alone:
+Here’s a look at a few reasons you may want to consider using a real estate agent instead of going it alone.

 After considering these factors, if you still think selling without an agent might be right for you, you can get started today with the Partner Package from ForSaleByOwner.com.
 They help you list your home, set accurate pricing and make sense of some of the legal documentation.